The Cryosphere Geophysics And Remote Sensing (CryoGARS) group

 Jason is currently working toward his bachelors in Geophysics, scheduled to graduate in the spring of 2012.
 Jason’s research is focused on modeling initial snow density, i.e. the density of snow as it falls to the ground.
 This is done by using various weather measurements such as air temperature, relative humidity, etc. Jason can be reached at firstname.lastname@example.org

-Jake Robertson is a junior attending Boise State, majoring in geoscience with emphasis in hydrology.
-His interests include snow and ice physics along with Hydrology.
-Jake is leading the installation of the lateral flow lysimeters at the Bogus Ridge Snow Study Site, and is maintaining this experiment throughout the winter.
-He is also performing weekly snow distribution surveys in Dry Creek Experimental Watershed.
+Jake Robertson graduated from Boise State, with a BS in Geoscience with emphasis in Hydrology.
+His interests included snow and ice physics along with Hydrology.
+Jake lead the installation of the lateral flow lysimeters at the Bogus Ridge Snow Study Site.